Dan Dierdorf: 1970 season

 As a senior, Dierdorf started nine games at right tackle and one at left tackle for the 1970 Michigan team that compiled a 9–1 record.
 At an October 1970 press luncheon, coach Schembechler opined that Dierdorf was "as good as any tackle in the country" with "good quickness, wonderful strength, smartness, and competitiveness, and he's a great leader."
 Asking if Dierdorf had any faults, Schembechler paused, then answered his own question: "Faults?
 Hummmm.
 He's got big feet and it's hard to fit him into shoes.
 That's all I can think of."
 Dierdorf was a consensus first-team pick on the 1970 College Football All-America Team, receiving first-team honors from the American Football Coaches Association, the AP, the Football Writers Association of America, the Newspaper Enterprise Association, and the UPI.
 He was also picked by both the AP and UPI as a first-team All-Big Ten player, and was picked to play in three post-season all-star games: the East–West Shrine Game, Hula Bowl, and College All-Star Game.

-St. Louis Cardinals
+Professional career

 1971–1973

-Dierdorf was selected by the St. Louis Cardinals in the second round (43rd overall pick) of the 1971 NFL Draft.
+Dierdorf was selected by the St. Louis Cardinals in the second round (43rd overall pick) of the 1971 NFL draft.
 As a rookie in 1971, he appeared in 12 games, six as a starter.
 During the 1972 and 1973 seasons, Dierdorf became a fixture in the Cardinals' offensive line, starting all 14 games both years.
 However, the Cardinals continued to struggle, compiling identical 4–9–1 records all three years.
 Dierdorf played at the offensive guard and offensive tackle positions in 1971 and 1972 before settling in at the offensive tackle in 1973.